lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/Service/LightRealistService/executeRequestById.md

 Params an array containing the following:

-- ?tags: the tags to use with the request. (see [the realist conception notes](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/realist-conception-notes.md) for more details).
+- ?tags: the tags to use with the request. (see [the realist tag transfer protocol](https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/realist-tag-transfer-protocol.md) for more details).

 If the sql query is not valid, an exception will be thrown.